zane047/zane047.github.io/docs/08-API/API.md

 ### Subsystem Role
 The Zane subsystem receives data from the JT subsystem, reads temperature data from a local temperature sensor, and sends both values to the Abriana subsystem for display on the OLED.
-This subsystem is part of the UART daisy-chain communication loop, so it must also forward messages intended for other subsystems while processing messages intended for itself.
-This is shown in the [Team 307 ](https://egr-314-team-307-spring-2026.github.io/Team307.github.io/04-Team-Block-Diagram/Team-Diagram/) Changes were made and will be updated to the team website.
+This subsystem is part of the UART daisy-chain communication loop, so it must also forward messages intended for other subsystems while processing messages intended for itself. **Recent Changes were made and was updated to the team website [Team 307 ](https://egr-314-team-307-spring-2026.github.io/Team307.github.io/04-Team-Block-Diagram/Team-Diagram/).**

 ### Data Flow
 **JT Subsystem → Zane Subsystem → Abriana OLED Subsystem**